fkarg/fkarg.github.io/staged/idea-makers.md

 # Content
-In the book 'Idea Makers', Stephen Wolfram tells stories about either his personal interactions with fascinating people, or his research about others.
-The chapters include notable ideas of some of these people as well.
+In the book 'Idea Makers', Stephen Wolfram tells stories about either his personal interactions with fascinating people, or his research about them.
+One chapter is dedicated to each person.

+The chapters include notable ideas of these people as well.
-The people written about (chapters) include:
+The people written about include:
 - Richard Feynman
 - Kurt Gödel
 - Alan Turing